Well, the encouraging answer is yes!

 You need to fill in this form to request a trial of UserVoice

-UserVoice seems to be a hit with bigger companies and people that want a help desk and customer feedback tool in one.
+UserVoice seems to be a hit with bigger companies who need a lot of functionality (like Microsoft).
 For smaller and medium sized companies that want a simpler (and much cheaper) way to track and quantify feedback, other options can work better.